Primos Trail Camera FAQs and Concerns

 Do I need to use a specific brand of SD card?

 – Most common brands of SD cards will work with Primos cameras, but we do recommend that you use SanDisk SD cards.
 These cards are pre-formatted and will work with your camera right out of the package.
 With other brands, you may occasionally need to do a full reformat on the card before using it in your camera.
-For more information on reformatting your SD Card – (add link to reformat instructions)
+More information on reformatting your SD Card

 Can I use a MicroSD card with my Primos Camera?

 – We do not recommend using microSD cards with Primos cameras, as you may run into compatibility issues.

 Do I need to replace my SD card at some point?

 – You should replace your SD card every few years, as they have a maximum number of read/write cycles and will degrade over time.
 You should also replace your card you notice damage to the electrical contacts.

 Will my camera continue to record after the SD card is full?

 – No. Primos cameras do not have internal storage; once your SD card is full, the camera will no longer be able to record photos or video.